Weather-Cat/appchallenge/README.md

 and forecast data used in this app.
 </p>
 <p>
-Based on the current coordinates and selected units of the user, the app makes a request to the API which determines and populates various fields, including current temperature, daily high, daily low, humidity, wind speed, wind direction, and the current weather conditions.
+Based on either a city or a set of coordinates and selected units, the app makes a request to the API which determines and populates various fields, including current temperature, daily high, daily low, humidity, wind speed, wind direction, and the current weather conditions.
 The current temperature is compared to the temperature range